atosorigin/bullsequana-edge-system-management/ansible/readme.md

 ### how to install ansible
 #### <a name="install_locally"></a>install ansible locally
-If you need only playbooks, you can just install ansible:
+If you already have an Ansible installation, you can just install ansible playbooks and plugins:
-1. Install ansible
+1. install ansible
 `yum install python3`
 `pip3 install ansible`

 2. edit and customize *install_locally.sh* script
 The script basically copies ansible and plugins in default ansible directories
 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) If you change default ansible directories, you should adapt the script target directories as needed
-3. Run the script `install_dir>/install_locally.sh`
+3. run the script `<install_dir>/install_locally.sh`

 Check your ansible python version:
 `ansible --version`

 As explained in the documentation, you should force python3 interpreter:
 ![alt text](https://github.com/atosorigin/bullsequana-edge-system-management/blob/master/ansible/doc/ansible_python3_interpreter.png)

 #### <a name="install_docker"></a>Install ansible on docker
-Bull Sequana Edge Ansible Extensions has 3 installers: Just choose your favorite installation for your environment `install_dir>/install.sh` run all (Ansible and Zabbix Bull Sequana Edge Extensions) => use stop.sh and start.sh after
+Bull Sequana Edge Ansible Extensions has three installers: Just choose your favorite installation for your environment
+1. `<install_dir>/install.sh` run all (Ansible and Zabbix Bull Sequana Edge Extensions) => use stop.sh and start.sh after
-`install_dir>/install_awx.sh` build and run from local Dockerfile that you can adapt => use stop_awx.sh and start_awx.sh after
+2. `<install_dir>/install_awx.sh` build and run from local Dockerfile that you can adapt => use stop_awx.sh and start_awx.sh after
-`install_dir>/install_awx_from_dockerhub.sh` download and run atosorigin dockerhub images => use stop_awx_from_dockerhub.sh and start_awx_from_dockerhub.sh after
+3. `<install_dir>/install_awx_from_dockerhub.sh` download and run atosorigin dockerhub images => use stop_awx_from_dockerhub.sh and start_awx_from_dockerhub.sh after

 ![#9ECBFF](https://placehold.it/15/9ECBFF/000000?text=+) Best Practice: remove useless install, stop and start scripts